usgs/earthquake-geoserve-ui/projects/hazdev-ng-location-input/README.md

 ```

-Subscribe to the coordinates service to access the selected location
+Subscribe to the `CoordinatesService` to access the selected location
 ```
 import { Coordinates, CoordinatesService } from 'hazdev-ng-location-input';